Call us to schedule a time to talk with the attorneys in the office or over the phone.

-Even a misdemeanor charge in of domestic battery (touch or strike) is a first degree misdemeanor punishable by up to 12 months in jail.
-Although for a first offense without any injury, the courts are most often inclined to impose a twelve (12) month probationary sentence with a special condition that the defendant complete a "Batterer's Intervention Programs."
+Even a misdemeanor charge for domestic battery (touch or strike) is a first-degree misdemeanor punishable by up to 12 months in jail.
+Although for a first offense without any injury, the courts are most often inclined to impose a twelve (12) month probationary sentence with a special condition that the defendant complete the "Batterer's Intervention Program."

 The batterer' intervention program may be in addition to other conditions such as jail time, probation, restitution, court costs and a fine.
 Furthermore, under federal and state law it is illegal for the defendant to possess a firearm after a conviction for domestic battery or while subject to a domestic violence injunction.

 The Batterers' Intervention Program (BIP) is a twenty-six (26) to twenty-nine (29) week intensive program that addresses the causes of domestic violence and the ways to prevent it in the future.
 In order to successfully complete the Batterers' Intervention Program, you must pay for an Intervention Assessment, and then undergo the Assessment.

 After the assessment, you must then pay for an orientation, and complete the orientation.
 Next, you have to attend 26 weeks of classes and pay for weekly small group counseling sessions (which are usually 90 minutes each) and complete at home assignments in your spare time.
 If you miss any of the classes you can be kicked out of the program which will cause you to violate probation and be subject to a "no bond" arrest warrant.